PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Performance Analysis

-To understand the gap between the projected upper-bound on achievable performance and the measured performance ($94.75/138.29=68.52\%$), we inspect the efficiency function $\mathfrak{E()}$.
-The number of concurrent global memory accesses and shared memory accesses in the 2D 5-point Jacobi stencil kernel are enough to saturate A100 when TB/SMX=1.
-Accordingly, we get $\mathfrak{E}_(\mathbb{C}_{sw=j2d5pt,TB/SM\geq1},\mathbb{C}_{hw=A100})=1$,which would indicate that the observed gap in performance is not due to a drop in concurrency we did not model.
-While this confirms the effectiveness of the concurrency analysis (i.e., since the concurrency analysis resonates with the empirical measurements in Table~\ref{tab:concurrencyanalysis}), it does not uncover the gap between measured and projected peak achievable.
-Further investigative profiling revealed that the concurrency for accesses in L2 cache, not global memory, is impacted by reducing occupancy on A100 in specific to the level that affects performance notably.
+To understand the gap between the performances at 1 vs. 8 TB/SM ($94.75/138.29=68.52\%$), we inspect the efficiency function $\mathfrak{E()}$.
+The number of concurrent global memory accesses and shared memory accesses in the 2D 5-point Jacobi stencil kernel are enough to saturate A100 when TB/SM=1.
+Accordingly, we get $\mathfrak{E}_(\mathbb{C}_{sw=j2d5pt,TB/SM\geq1},\mathbb{C}_{hw=A100})=1$, which would indicate that the observed gap in performance is not due to a drop in concurrency we did not model.
+While this confirms the effectiveness of the concurrency analysis (i.e., since the concurrency analysis resonates with the empirical measurements in Table~\ref{tab:concurrencyanalysis}), it does not uncover the source of the performance gap.
+Investigative profiling revealed that the concurrency for accesses in L2 cache, not global memory, is impacted by reducing occupancy on A100 in specific to the level that affects performance notably.
 More particularly, access to global memory for the halo region garners a high L2 cache hit rate.
 This effectively means that higher concurrency is necessary to saturate the L2 cache when hit rates are high.
-To confirm, we manually doubled the concurrency $\mathbb{C}^{TB}_{sw}$: the performance increased to 123.94 GCells/s with TB/SMX=1 (from $68.52\%$ up to $89.6\%$).
+To confirm, we manually doubled the concurrency $\mathbb{C}^{TB}_{sw}$: the performance increased to 123.94 GCells/s with TB/SM=1 (from $68.52\%$ up to $89.6\%$).